 This chart shows the cumulative number of confirmed cases of COVID-19 for each of the beach cities in South Bay Los Angeles (solid coloured lines) as well as Los Angeles County in total (grey dashed line).
 The latter is vertically scaled with the numbers shown on the left y-axis.
 The lines for the individual cities are shown vertically scaled with the numbers shown on the rightt y-axis.

-Note, the chart featured on this page above covers just the dates from May 1st forward.
-The full (perhaps less legible but more complete) chart from approximately mid-March is below.
+Note, the chart featured on this page above covers just the dates from June 16th forward for purposes of clarity.
+If you prefer, the full (perhaps less legible but complete) chart from approximately mid-March is below.

 You can see the evolution of confirmed cases in each of these beach cities on this chart.
 El Segundo, Hermosa Beach and Manhattan Beach are stable and doing well for the most part as visually evidenced on the chart.
 These cities have been managing to go up to several days without recording any new confirmed cases and mostly only plus one (sometimes two) when they do increase.
 Redondo Beach is doing a little less well but still managing to limit new confirmed cases to just one or two per day.